Adam-Alive/camden-curling-club/README.md

 For small screens I wanted to centre the content and I present here the primary wireframes for each page: [WIREFRAMES.md](WIREFRAMES.md).

-For larger screens the content, where appropriate, will display as three columns from left to right and I present here the relevant wireframes.
+For larger screens, where appropriate, the content will display as two or three columns from left to right and I present here the relevant wireframes.

 ### Colour Scheme